dulnan/nuxt-graphql-middleware/docs/configuration/module.md

 ```

 ## serverFetchOptions: FetchOptions | GraphqlMiddlewareServerFetchOptionsMethod
-Provide the options for the ohmyfetch request to the GraphQL server.
+Provide the options for the ofetch request to the GraphQL server.

 ### Default
 ```typescript